alenakatkova/hnl2023-starsplusplus/README.md

 # [Signimpact - Impact tracker]

 How can you track your NGO's impact?
 Go no further, we have a solution for you!
-With Signifimpact you can create your company profile, including your impact areas and metrics.
-You will then be able to set your goals and upload your current achievements.
-Our User-friendly dashboard allows you to track your progress and your volounteers will be able to add their inputs via personal links.
+The application is intended for use in the management of non-profit organizations and allows you to create a profile and set criteria for evaluating ongoing events and projects.
+It also helps create feedback forms to interact with volunteers and project managers to collect information and conduct further analysis.
+Our User-friendly dashboard allows you to track your progress.

-This project was created during hack'n lead 2023 by the StarsPlusPlus team.
+This project was created during hack'n lead 2023 by the Stars++ team.

 ## Backend installation